marcelgruber/tinyMCE-image-upload-plugin-for-laravel/README.md

 ```

 ##You're done!
 Go use your controller function to process the image and save it.
-The plugin handles added it to the tinyMCE instance as long as you pass the `$file_path` variable to the view included.
+The plugin handles adding the image to the tinyMCE instance as long as you pass the `$file_path` variable to the view included.